gatsbify/starter-gatsbyjs-dimension/README.md

 ## Features 🚀

-This is a simplified Gatsby app based on Dimension design ( by HTMP5 UP)
+This is a simplified Gatsby app based on Dimension design ( by HTML5 UP )

 ## How to use it? 👨‍💻